cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge16 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation16 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel16 ;
-    rdfs:comment "There is no set of measures that allow for redress in case of the occurrence of any harm or adverse impact" ;
+    rdfs:comment "There is no set of measures that allow for redress in case of the occurrence of any harm or adverse impact." ;
     rdfs:subClassOf fria:FRIA-reportChallenge1 ;
     owl:equivalentClass vair:InsurancePricing .